-Therefore, it is essential for Council to take action on emissions reduction in the short and medium term.
+Therefore, it is essential for Council to take immediate action to support emissions reductions between now and 2036 despite projections of a greener grid.
 The emissions mitigated in the short and medium term will have a lasting impact on anthropogenic climate change as a whole.